 It’s estimated that grocery stores discard around 20% of the meat they receive.
 This is because the meat is perishable and can only stay fresh for a certain amount of time.
 When it reaches its expiration date, the store has to either sell it at a discount or discard it.

 This waste could be reduced if grocery stores were better able to forecast demand and order the right amount of meat.

-But this is often difficult to do since the demand for meat varies from week to week and season to season.
-So sometimes the store will over-order and other times they will under-order, which leads to waste.
+Yet, this is sometimes difficult to do because meat demand varies from week to week and season to season.
+As a result, the store would sometimes over-order and sometimes under-order, resulting in waste.